tjhenning/expert-octo-guacamole/README.md

        * GitHub username 2: mhagenow01
        * GitHub username 3: JerryHanZD
        * GitHub username 4: jonnyhenningson
-       * GitHub username 5:
+       * GitHub username 5: Hakump
    * When did you complete this exercise?
    2/27
    * How long did it take your team to complete this exercise?
    Around 45 minutes I guess.
-A few of us were already a bit familiar with github.
+A few of us were already a bit familiar with Github.

 ## Table of Contents